codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 The advantage of this is that the CDN will be able to provide content to your users far faster than you can as they will be closer to them.
 In addition the majority of the load on your site will be removed (the only visitors are the CDN nodes with an expired cache).
 If the site is static and the cache has been warmed up (each page visited) then it is possible to briefly turn off the origin site and still have the site up.
 This makes deploying a site that is under heavy load possible.

 Another benefit is that you can set the CDN to serve stale content.
 This means that should a cached page subsequently start to fail then the server will return the previously cached version.
 This will greatly increase the reliability of your site.

+One site that I worked on was able to handle heavy loads (tens of thousands of concurrent sessions on google analytics) despite the website being served from a single heroku node.
+This site was able to publish updates in around a second.
+We explicitly managed what we needed to cache, applied the update to our site and then told the CDN to invalidate the changed pages.

+Typically a CDN will allow you to have brief bursts of heavy load and will only charge a small amount for the additional usage - which is much cheaper than having to keep scaling up servers.

 There are several CDN's available to use, the one that I am most familar with is Fastly.
 Fastly is a distributed version of Varnish cache.
 Varnish cache is available to run as a docker image.
 This means that it is possible to test drive your CDN.